 Practice Good Oral Hygiene

-After a tooth extraction procedure, your dentist will provide you with guidelines for caring for the healing area in your mouth.
+After a tooth extraction procedure, your dentist will provide guidelines for caring for the healing area in your mouth.
 A major aftercare step includes keeping the area clean with good oral hygiene habits.

 You will need to brush your teeth carefully as this area heals to avoid disrupting the clot.
 Your dentist may also recommend using an antibacterial mouthwash to further keep your mouth clean and healthy during this healing period.